-Self-signed certificates as recognized as valid by any browser.
-If you are using a self-signed certificate, the web browser will show a warning to the visitor that the web site certificate cannot be verified.
+Web browsers do not recognize the self-signed certificates as valid.
+When using a self-signed certificate, the web browser shows a warning to the visitor that the web site certificate cannot be verified.

-The self-signed certificates are mostly used for testing purposes or internal usage.
+Typically, the self-signed certificates are used for testing purposes or internal usage.
 You should not use a self-signed certificate in production systems that are exposed to the Internet.

 openssl command not found.

-If the openssl package is not installed on your system, you can install it by running the following command:
+If the openssl package is not installed on your system, you can install it with your distribution’s package manager: